Duplicate music remover: You only need one copy of each song

 The first thing you need to know is that you can’t just get a duplicate mp3 finder, obviously, because there are so many more music formats in your library that you might not even know about.
 What you need to get to remove all duplicate songs in iTunes and on Mac, is a duplicate file finder.

 One of the best duplicate file finders for Mac is Gemini 2.
 It’s well-designed, simple in use, and does its job well.
 What else can you ask for?
 Now, what it does is scans your whole Mac and your music libraries, finds repeating tracks, and offers you to remove one of the copies.
 It even finds the same tracks with different bit rates or changed names.
 Because it’s smart.
-You can download Gemini for free from the official website.

 How to remove duplicate songs in iTunes with Gemini 2